rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 	* Tools that can map information from specific documents (e.g. tax returns) to standard schema for each program.
 		* Requires a map from application information requirement, to information field, to the source of information (e.g. a common document or the applicant.)

+### Transparency & oversight
+* How can data use and sharing be managed transparently?
+* How can inequities, bias, and discrimination in both policy and implementation be more proactively identified and addressed?

+#### Failure modes

 ### Long-term development
 #### Building blocks of digital public infrastructure